Apex

 • Auto-remediation via patches shipped as PRs

-• Custom threat modeling tailored to business logic
+• Custom threat models tailored to business logic

 • Sandboxed execution environment